18F/handbook/_pages/policies/employee-resources-policies/hosting-non-government-speakers.md

 ---
 title: Guidance on hosting non-government speakers
-contacts:
+questions:
   - training-conferences
   - outreach
 ---

 TTS teams, [Guilds]({{site.baseurl}}/working-groups-and-guilds-101/), and [Working Groups]({{site.baseurl}}/working-groups-and-guilds-101/) have the opportunity to invite individuals outside of the government to speak to our teams.
 Guest speakers provide a unique opportunity for federal employees to learn from industry professionals on modern practices.
 Hearing new perspectives provide employees not only with different points-of-view, but also with knowledge they can apply in their careers at TTS.